-“The face undergoes classic changes during the aging process and Facelifts try to reverse the general changes caused by a lifetime of using facial muscles and the pulling of gravity.
+“The face undergoes classic changes during the aging process.
+Facelifts are performed to reverse the general changes caused by a lifetime of using facial muscles and the pulling of gravity.
 This can include removing and tightening skin, tightening muscle and contouring fat.

-One of the common complaints heard is that the skin of the neck is too loose and the lower cheek area is hanging down.
-This is called Jowling.
-Deep folds where the cheeks meet the lips are also a sign of the aging face.
+One of the common complaints heard is that the skin of the neck is too loose and the lower cheek area is hanging down, forming jowls.
+Deep folds where the cheeks meet the lips, called nasolabial folds, are also a sign of the aging face.

 There are many techniques to try to improve these problems.
-It is my belief that the muscle layer must be tightened for a long lasting result.
-I offer shorter scar techniques for patients who require less lifting, but I feel that traditional access which extends behind the ear offers the best opportunity for tightening of the neck in patients who have more excess skin.”
+I believe the muscle layer must be tightened for a long-lasting result.
+I offer shorter scar techniques for patients who require less lifting, but I feel that traditional access that extends behind the ear offers the best opportunity for tightening the neck in patients who have significant skin laxity.”

-- Sagging in the middle of your face
+- Sagging in the middle of the face

 - Deep creases below the lower eyelids